 Essential Requirements for CCTV Security Testing Compliance

-India is increasingly interested in the security and quality of surveillance devices, such as CCTV cameras, to ensure that they are of the highest level.
-In this regard, the Ministry of Electronics & Information Technology (MeitY) has brought new guidelines that require manufacturers of CCTV equipment to furnish certification of conformity to certain security norms.
-These regulations will take effect in full by April 9, 2025, and the manufacturers, importers, and distributors should immediately comply with these regulations.
+India is increasingly concerned about the security and quality of surveillance devices, such as CCTV cameras, to ensure that they meet the highest standards.
+In this regard, the Ministry of Electronics & Information Technology (MeitY) has introduced new guidelines that require manufacturers of CCTV equipment to furnish certification of conformity to certain security norms.
+These regulations will come into full effect by April 9, 2025, and manufacturers, importers, and distributors must immediately comply with these regulations.

 Comprehending the Essential Requirements for CCTV Security

-All CCTV devices will undergo rigorous security testing to confirm their vulnerability to cyber attacks, misuse, and abuse.
-This will be carried out in STQC-approved labs.
-Testing will be performed to confirm that the CCTV models meet the specified levels of security, and only those who have passed the test will be certified for BIS registration.
+A key aspect of this new regulation is mandatory security testing.
+All CCTV devices will undergo rigorous security testing to confirm their resistance to cyberattacks, misuse, and abuse.
+This testing will be carried out in STQC-approved labs.
+The STQC ER01 Certification will ensure that CCTV models meet the specified levels of security.
+Only products that pass this test will be eligible for BIS registration.

 Compliance Timeline